 How do I search for an eBay username?

-The fastest way is to visit ebay.com/usr/username in your browser, replacing "username" with the name you're looking for.
-If a profile page loads, the user exists.
-If you see an error, the username is not in use.
-You can also use eBay's Advanced Search (By seller) or the Feedback Forum member search.
+Go to ebay.com/usr/username in your browser, replacing "username" with the name you're looking for.
+Profile loads means the user exists.
+An error means the name isn't in use. eBay's Advanced Search (By seller) and the Feedback Forum member search are two other options.

 Did eBay remove the Find a Member tool?

-eBay removed it from the main navigation, but the Feedback Forum member search still works.
-The profile URL method (ebay.com/usr/username) is now the most reliable way to search for eBay usernames.
+From the main navigation, yes — but the Feedback Forum member search still works.
+For most people, the profile URL method (ebay.com/usr/username) is now the most reliable option.

 Can I search for an eBay username without logging in?

-Yes. eBay user profiles are public.
-Visit ebay.com/usr/username in any browser — no eBay account or login required.
-Third-party tools like Username Inspector also work without an account.
+eBay profiles are public.
+Open ebay.com/usr/username in any browser — no account needed.
+Username Inspector also works without logging in.

 How do I check if an eBay username is available?

-Search for the username at ebay.com/usr/username.
-If eBay shows "The User ID you entered was not found," the name is likely available for registration.
-For more methods, see our complete guide on how to check eBay username availability.
+Search for it at ebay.com/usr/username.
+"The User ID you entered was not found" means the name is probably open for registration.
+The eBay username availability guide has a few other methods worth knowing.

 How do I find a specific seller on eBay?

-If you know their username, go to ebay.com/usr/username.
-If you only know their store name, use eBay Advanced Search and click "Find Stores" in the left sidebar.
-You can also search by seller in Advanced Search to see their active listings.
+Username in hand: go to ebay.com/usr/username.
+Only know their store name: open eBay Advanced Search and click "Find Stores" in the left sidebar.
+Searching by seller in Advanced Search also lets you browse their active listings.

 Can I search for a username across eBay and other platforms at the same time?

-Yes.
-Username Inspector lets you search a username across eBay, Poshmark, Depop, Etsy, Grailed, Vinted, Mercari, Whatnot, Bonanza, Ruby Lane, and Chairish simultaneously.
-Enter one or more usernames, select your platforms, and check them all in one batch.
+Username Inspector searches eBay, Poshmark, Depop, Etsy, Grailed, Vinted, Mercari, Whatnot, Bonanza, Ruby Lane, and Chairish in one batch.
+Enter one or more usernames, pick your platforms, and check them all at once.